dipeshm01/NederlandseTaal/003-verb.md

 - volgt - follow
     > U volgt een opleiding - you are following a course

+- volgen - to follow
+    > Wil je een hbo-opleiding volgen of naar de universiteit?
+    >
+    >> Do you want to follow a college education or go to university?
+    >

 - voorkomen -
     > De politie probeert ook problemen te voorkomen
     >> The police also tries to prevent problems